jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         assert True is not None

-* red: make it fail
+  and the test passes

-  I add a line using the `unittest.TestCase.assertIsNone <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertIsNone>`_ :ref:`method<functions>`
+* I add a line using the `unittest.TestCase.assertIsNone <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertIsNone>`_ :ref:`method<functions>`

   .. code-block:: python